 Winter

-Now, what about ice fishing for bass?
+What about ice fishing for bass?
 It can be done, but it’s hard.
-I won’t get into all the gear you need because you can find it in that ice fishing article I just linked.
+You can find info on the required gear in that ice fishing article I just linked.

 Can You Eat Largemouth Bass?

-I find that they have a muddy taste because the way they taste is, of course, based on what they eat.
+I find that they have a muddy taste because their flavor is based on what they eat.

 How to Cook/Prepare Largemouth Bass?